Jaylon Tate

-Jaylon Tate (born January 16, 1995) is an American professional basketball player for the London Lightning of the National Basketball League of Canada (NBLC).
-Tate played college basketball for the University of Illinois.
+Jaylon Tate (born January 16, 1995) is an American professional basketball player for Szedeák of the Nemzeti Bajnokság I/A. Tate played college basketball for the University of Illinois.

 High school career

 Tate attended De La Salle Institute for his first two years of high school and later transferred to Simeon Career Academy.
 Along with teammates Jabari Parker and Kendrick Nunn, Simeon won consecutive Illinois High School Association state championships in 2012 and 2013.

 After his official visit to Illinois, Tate verbally committed to the program and former head coach John Groce in October 2012.
 Tate played on the AAU circuit with the Meanstreets, coached by Tai Streets.

 College career

 At Illinois, Tate led his team in assists his sophomore year and assist to turnover ratio his senior year.
 As a junior, Tate underwent surgery to repair a dislocated finger.
 Tate was named All-Academic Big Ten during his junior and senior seasons.